infews/infews.github.io/README.md

 My personal blog.

 Built with [Middleman][mm], a Ruby static site generator.
-Uses the [blogging extension][blog] and the [Middleman Cactus][cactus] theme.
+Uses the [blogging extension][blog], style self-grown, and has plenty of helpers.

-Why this theme?
-It's clean and respsonsive.

 # Additions

 - Ported (most) templates to HAML, because HAML
-- Removed Disqus template
 - Activated pretty URLs
 - Added pages for:
   - All articles tagged with a tag
   - The concept of a blog series, with a first post, then the rest
+  - Resume
+- Styling
   - Moved CSS to `rem` measurements
+  - Use of variables for fonts, colors
   - Added slightly simpler media queries
   - Added print CSS, especially for a resume page
 - Wrote some helpers:
   - a tag helper to link a tag to its tag page
   - an article teaser that can be stored in the in the YAML front matter (first paragraph auto clipping just sucks)